stwalsh4118/clio/docs/delivery/7/prd.md

 ### Must Have

-1. `insightd config --set-blog-repo <path>` successfully configures blog repository path
+1. `clio config --set-blog-repo <path>` successfully configures blog repository path
 2. System validates that blog repository path exists and is a git repository
 3. Analysis workspace includes blog repository in `blog-repo/` subdirectory
-4. Blog repository is cloned (or symlinked) into workspace when `insightd analyze` runs
+4. Blog repository is cloned (or symlinked) into workspace when `clio analyze` runs
 5. Prompt template references blog repository and includes instructions for finding connections
 6. Cursor-agent can successfully read blog posts from workspace
 7. System handles missing or invalid blog repository configuration gracefully